Suma-Marri/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 We can create a table and chart on how much more did they pledged.
 Did the failed crowdfunding campaigns close to their goal?
 Did the successful crowdfunding campaigns barely passed their goal?
+I think that a scatterplot comparing with the goal and the profit amount would be a great way to see what makes the